umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index-v9.md

 This setting needs to be a `true` or `false` value and controls whether password fields provided in forms will be saved to the database.
 Defaults to `false`.

 ## Field type specific configuration

 ### Date picker field type configuration

 #### DatePickerYearRange

 This setting is used to configure the Date Picker form field range of years that is available in the date picker.
 By default this is a small range of 10 years.

 ### reCAPTCHA v2 field type configuration

 #### PublicKey & PrivateKey

 Both of these configuration values are needed in order to use the "*Recaptcha2*" field type implementing legacy ReCaptcha V2 from Google.
-You can obtain both of these values after signing up to create a ReCaptcha key here - https://www.google.com/recaptcha/admin
+You can obtain both of these values after signing up to create a ReCaptcha key here - <https://www.google.com/recaptcha/admin>

 Google has renamed these recently and the `Site Key` refers to `RecaptchaPublicKey` and `Secret Key` is to be used for `RecaptchaPrivateKey`

 ### reCAPTCHA v3 field type configuration

 #### SiteKey & PrivateKey

 Both of these configuration values are needed in order to use the "*reCAPTCHA V3 with Score*" field type implementing ReCaptcha V3 from Google.

-You can obtain both of these values after signing up to create a ReCaptcha key here:  https://www.google.com/recaptcha/admin.
+You can obtain both of these values after signing up to create a ReCaptcha key here:  <https://www.google.com/recaptcha/admin>.

+---

+Prev: [Extending](../Extending/index.md) &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; Next: [Magic Strings](../Magic-Strings/index-v9.md)